-This technique detects and isolates abnormal variations in the radiant energy emitted from the bearings, motor, switch gear and transformers.
-Thus, qualitative and quantitative data on each problem bearing or electrical component was precisely established.
-Thermograms and photographs were taken to document the condition.
+Thermal/infrared inspection detects and isolates abnormal variations in radiant energy emitted from bearings, motor, switch gear and transformers of operating oil field pumping units.
+Thus, qualitative and quantitative data on each problem is established.
+Thermographic and/or photographic images are taken to document the condition.